There are no rules on when to finish breastfeeding. All mothers and babies are different. Aim to finish when you feel good about it.

 To stop breastfeeding a baby under 6 months, gradually reduce the number of times you breastfeed each day.

 - Phase out 1 breastfeed every 2 to 3 days for the first few weeks.
 Begin with the daytime feeds.

 - Give your baby a formula feed from a bottle during the times you do not breastfeed.

 - When you feel your breasts are adjusting and your baby is getting used to the new routine, drop another 1 of the daily feeds.

 - Keep doing this feed by feed, until your supply of breast milk has stopped completely.

-Leave your morning breastfeed as the last to phase out as this is when you have the most milk.
+Leave your morning breastfeed as the last to phase out.
+This is when you have the most milk.

-If your breasts feel overly full when dropping a feed express until you are comfortable.
+If your breasts feel overly full when dropping a feed, you can express breast milk until you are comfortable.

-If your baby is 6 months to one year
+If your baby is 6 months to 1 year

 Introducing solid foods